meteor/blaze-tutorial/tutorial/simple-todos/09-publications.md

 title: '9: Publications'
 ---

 Now that we have moved all of our app's sensitive code into methods, we need to learn about the other half of Meteor's security story.
-Until now, we have worked assuming the entire database is present on the client, meaning if we call `Tasks.find()` we will get every task in the collection.
-That's not good if users of our application want to store privacy-sensitive data.
+Until now, we have worked assuming the entire database is present on the client, meaning if we call `Tasks.find()`, we will get every task in the collection.
+That's not good if users of our application want to store private and sensitive data.
 We need a way of controlling which data Meteor sends to the client-side database.

 ## 9.1: autopublish

-Just like with `insecure` in the last step, all new Meteor apps start with the `autopublish` package, which automatically synchronizes all the database contents to the client.
+Just like `insecure` in the last step, all new Meteor apps start with the `autopublish` package, which automatically synchronizes all the database contents to the client.
 Remove it by using the command line below:

 ```
 meteor remove autopublish